 Was a refrain of the magnificent 3-hour study in labor and the stars, digitality and dust, pre- and re-cession at the Defibrillator Gallery by Judd Morrissey and Mark Jeffery earlier this week.

 ….We had to express something better: allow ourselves this rhetoric that was a howl of protest against undaunted destruction in our frightened houses.
-(I lost that vertical love of solitary god revolutionizing myself in the people removing myself from heaven.) —trans.
+(I lost that vertical love of solitary god revolutionizing myself in the people removing myself from heaven.) —from Locomotrix: Selected Poetry and Prose of Amelia Rosselli, trans.
 Jennifer Scappettone